Meowmixforme/OnlineRetailer.Staff/README.md

 A frontend service for staff management within the OnlineRetailer system, developed as part of a university Cloud Computing DevOps module.

-⚠️ This project was part of a now-retired backend integration.
-All credentials and endpoints are decommissioned and non-functional.

 ---

 ## Overview